 Open oval window of the heart.
-Open oval window in the heart: causes, symptoms, treatment and prognosis.
-The oval window does not close on its own, what are the reasons
+Open foramen ovale in the heart: causes, symptoms, treatment and prognosis.
+The oval window does not close on its own, what are the reasons?

-Any problems with the child's heart frighten the parents and cause anxiety, especially if they are congenital defects.
-However, among the heart pathologies in childhood, there are very serious, life-threatening, and not so dangerous, with which the child can live quite normally.
-The second includes the open oval window(abbreviated as LLC).
+Any problems with a child’s heart frighten parents and cause anxiety, especially if they are congenital defects.
+However, among cardiac pathologies in childhood there are also very serious, life-threatening, and not so dangerous, with which a child can live quite normally.
+The second includes open oval window(abbreviated as LLC).

-An open oval window is not such a terrible diagnosis for a child and his parents.
+A patent foramen ovale is not such a terrible diagnosis for a child and his parents

-This is the name of the structural feature of the septum inside the heart, which is present in all children during intrauterine development and is often detected in a newborn.
-The thing is that in a fetus, the heart functions somewhat differently than in a baby or an adult.
+This is the name given to the structural feature of the septum inside the heart, which is present in all children during intrauterine development and is often detected in a newborn.
+The thing is that the heart of a fetus functions somewhat differently than that of an infant or an adult.

-In particular, in the septum dividing the atria, there is an opening called the oval window.
-Its presence is due to the fact that the lungs of the fetus do not work, and therefore little blood enters their vessels.
-The volume of blood that in an adult is thrown from the right atrium into the veins of the lungs, in the fetus passes through the opening into the left atrium and is transferred to the more actively working organs of the baby - the brain, kidneys, liver and others.
+In particular, in the septum separating the atria there is an opening called the oval window.
+Its presence is due to the fact that the fetal lungs do not work, and therefore little blood enters their vessels.
+The volume of blood that in an adult is ejected from the right atrium into the veins of the lungs, in the fetus passes through the hole into the left atrium and is transferred to the more actively working organs of the baby - the brain, kidneys, liver and others.

-A small valve separates such a window from the left ventricle, which fully matures by the onset of labor.
-When the baby takes the first breath and his lungs open, then blood rushes to them, which is accompanied by an increase in pressure inside the left atrium.
-At this moment, the oval window closes with a valve, and then it gradually grows together with the septum.
-If the window closes ahead of time, even in utero, it threatens heart failure and even the death of the child, so the presence of a hole is important for the fetus.
+This window is separated from the left ventricle by a small valve that matures completely by the beginning of labor.
+When the baby takes his first breath and his lungs open, blood flows into them, which is accompanied by an increase in pressure inside the left atrium.
+At this moment, the oval window is closed by the valve, and then it gradually fuses with the septum.
+If the window closes prematurely, while still in utero, this threatens heart failure and even the death of the child, so the presence of an opening is important for the fetus.

 The window between the atria can close even by age 5

-Closing the window happens differently for different children.
+Closing the window occurs differently for different children.
 In some, the valve grows to it immediately after birth, in others - during the first year, in others - by the age of 5.
-In some cases, the size of the valve is insufficient to close the entire oval window, which is why the hole remains slightly open for life, and blood in a small volume is periodically discharged from the small circle into big circle blood circulation.
-This situation is observed in 20-30% of children.
+In some cases, the size of the valve is not sufficient to close the entire oval window, which is why the hole remains slightly open for life, and a small volume of blood is periodically discharged from the small circle into the big circle blood circulation This situation is observed in 20-30% of children.

-A window oval that has not completely closed after birth is not considered a defect in the septum that separates the atria, as the defect is much more serious.
-It is considered a congenital defect, and LLC is referred to as minor anomalies, representing only an individual feature.
-If the septum is defective, the valve is completely absent and blood can be discharged from left to right, which is a health hazard.
+A foramen ovale that does not close completely after birth is not considered a defect in the septum that divides the atria, since the defect is a much more serious problem.
+It is considered a congenital defect, and LLC is classified as a minor anomaly, representing only an individual feature.
+With a septal defect, the valve is completely absent and blood can be discharged from left to right, which poses a health hazard.

 LLC, not closed over time, refers to congenital heart defects